- What is a Spouse Visa?

 If you are the victim of domestic abuse within your relationship you are eligible to remain in the UK once the relationship ends.
 You also qualify for legal aid if you need advice or assistance claiming this.

-You can work on a Spouse Visa.
-You can work in the majority of roles, and also be self-employed or study at a UK institution.
+Yes, you can work on a UK Spouse Visa.
+You can work in a majority of roles, and also be self-employed or study at a UK institution.

 You cannot work as a professional sportsperson or coach.